showyourwork/showyourwork/docs/zenodo.rst

 ----------------

-The |showyourwork| workflow has the ability to cache the results of intermediate steps in your pipeline on Zenodo.
+The |showyourwork| workflow has the ability to cache the results of intermediate steps in your pipeline on either Zenodo or Zenodo Sandbox.
 This is useful for workflows that entail running lengthy computations, simulations, etc., that third-party users may not want to run on their own.
 It's also useful for builds on GitHub Actions, which has limited compute resources and a timeout of a few hours.

-The way |showyourwork| deals with these cases is to cache these lengthy computations on Zenodo alongside a record of all the inputs that went into generating the cached output.
+The way |showyourwork| deals with these cases is to cache these lengthy computations on Zenodo or Zenodo Sandbox alongside a record of all the inputs that went into generating the cached output.
 If, on subsequent runs of the workflow, the inputs remain unchanged, |showyourwork| will simply download the cached results from Zenodo, *maintaining the guarantee that